Teresa Grillo Michel: Life

-Teresa Grillo was born on 25 September 1855 in Alessandria as the last of five children born to Giuseppe Grillo and Maria Antonietta Parvopassau.
+Teresa Grillo was born on 25 September 1855 in Spinetta Marengo (now part of Alessandria) as the last of five children born to Giuseppe Grillo and Maria Antonietta Parvopassau.
 Her mother came from an aristocratic line while her father was the head doctor at the civil hospital in Alessandria and who died in her childhood in 1867.
 Her baptism was held on 26 September 1855 and she was baptized as "Maddalena".

 Her Confirmation was celebrated in the diocesan cathedral on 1 October 1867 at a Mass that Bishop Giacomo Antonio Colli presided over.
 Grillo made her First Communion in 1872.

 She attended school in Turin (her mother decided to move there since Grillo's older brother Francesco was attending college there) and later enrolled at a boarding school in Lodi on 13 November 1867 (just after her father died) that the Ladies of Loretto managed.
 It was there that Grillo graduated in 1873 before she returned to Alessandria where she married Captain Giovanni Battista Michel on 2 August 1877 (the couple did not have children).
 The couple lived first in Caserta before moving to Acireale and Catania.
 The couple later moved to Portici and their final relocation was to Naples where her husband died during a parade on 13 June 1891 due to sunstroke.
 Her husband's sudden death caused her to sink into a deep depression that made her ill but it was her priest cousin Prelli who guided her through it.
 It was around this point that while reading into the life of Giuseppe Benedetto Cottolengo she experienced a sudden conversion in which she resolved to do whatever she could in order to aid the poor.
 Grillo at first used her own home to shelter the poor but was forced to sell it in 1893 due to the increasing number of poor people seeking shelter.
 Grillo sold this house despite the opposition of her relations and instead purchased an old building that she remodeled and renamed as the Little Shelter of Divine Providence.
 In due course other women became attracted to this work and rallied to her side.
 These women helped become the basis for the religious congregation that Grillo founded on 8 January 1899 with the permission of the Bishop of Alessandria Giuseppe Capecci (she had written her order's first Rule in 1898).
 Her mother died in 1899.